 Theatre Workout Outreach

-Outreach workshops enhance your creative curriculum, bringing industry professionals into your school.
+Outreach workshops enhance your creative curriculum by bringing industry professionals into your school.

 Recommended workshop durations: